craigfrancis/php-is-literal-rfc/readme.md

 Technically runtime concat isn't needed for most libraries, like an ORM or Query Builder, where their methods nearly always take a small literal string.
 But it would make adoption of `is_literal()` easier for existing projects that are currently using string concat for their SQL, HTML Snippets, etc.

-Supporting runtime concat would make the is_literal() easier to understand, as it would be consistent with compiler and runtime concat (because the compiler can sometimes concat strings, creating a single literal that would have the literal flag set).
+Supporting runtime concat would make the is_literal() easier to understand, as it would be consistent with compiler vs runtime concat (because the compiler can sometimes concat strings, creating a single literal that would have the literal flag set).

 As to helping developers identifying their mistakes - by using `literal_combine()` or `literal_implode()`, Dan Ackroyd notes these functions would make it easier to identify where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.